JohnGarbutt/arcus-terraform-idrac/README.md

 Boot into ramdisk to update mellanox firmware, as required.
 This requires a reboot of the node via a script in the ramdisk.

 We use neutron to hand out PXE details, other dhcp can be used instead.

+    cd python
+    ./ironic_pxe.py

 ## Step 5: Do in-band inspection via high speed ethernet nic